enzymejs/enzyme/docs/api/ShallowWrapper/hasClass.md

 1. `className` (`String`): A single class name.

 #### Returns

-`Boolean`: whether or not the current node has the class or not.
+`Boolean`: whether or not the wrapped node has the class.

 #### Example